mohssenk/Pupil-Tracking-Project/README.md

 Processed videos and data visualizations are saved in the `results` directory.

 ## Credit
-Credit to the videos belong to the following sources:
+Credit to the videos belong to following sources:

 https://www.youtube.com/watch?v=-01-XBHXFq8&ab_channel=AJMAKESTHINGS